-A Transitional Bilingual Instruction Program, as defined by state law, means a system of instruction which uses two languages, one of which is English, to build upon and expand language skills to enable the student to achieve competency in English.
-In those cases where the use of two languages is not practicable, appropriate instruction for English language learners may be provided primarily in English.
+A Transitional Bilingual Instruction Program (TBIP), as defined by state law, means a system of instruction which uses two languages, one of which is English, to build upon and expand language skills to enable students to achieve competency in English.
+In cases where the use of two languages is not practicable, appropriate instruction for English learners may be provided primarily in English.

 Program Application and Description

-Annually, and prior to August 1 of each year, the district will submit an application to the Office of Superintendent of Public Instruction requesting funding to support its Transitional Bilingual Instruction Program.
+Annually, and prior to August 1 of each year, the district will submit an application to the Office of Superintendent of Public Instruction requesting funding to support its TBIP.
 In its application, the district will provide a description of its research-based program models including staffing and implementation strategies.

 At the time of registration, the parents/guardians of each student will be asked to complete a home language survey which identifies a student’s primary language.
-Students that indicate on the home language survey a primary language other than English will be assessed within ten school days of enrollment and attendance using the Washington Language Proficiency Placement Test to determine eligibility for the Transitional Bilingual Instruction Program.
-Any student who scores a level one (beginning), two (intermediate) or three (advanced) will be eligible for the program.
-Students who score at level four (transitional) are not eligible for the program.
+Students who indicate on the home language survey a primary language other than English will be assessed within ten school days of enrollment and attendance using the state approved language proficiency test to determine eligibility for the TBIP.
+Any student who scores at a “emerging” or “progressive” level is eligible for the program.
+Students who score as “proficient” are not eligible for the program.
 Staff will determine the appropriate instructional program for each eligible student.

-Parents/guardians will be notified, in writing, of their student’s initial eligibility and notified annually of their student’s continuing eligibility for the Transitional Bilingual Instruction Program.
-At a minimum the parent/guardian notification will contain:
+Parents/guardians will be notified, in writing, of their student’s initial eligibility and notified annually of their student’s continuing eligibility for the TBIP.
+At a minimum, the parent/guardian notification will contain:

 - How the student’s eligibility was determined and the student’s current level of English proficiency;